Relational Sentence Embedding for Flexible Semantic Matching: Relational Sentence Embedding

 Contrastive learning approaches have demonstrated their effectiveness in sentence embedding learning \cite{gao2021simcse,janson2021semantic}.
 The core concept is learning representations that pull together close concepts and push away non-related ones.
 To build contrastive samples, we leverage the relational signal from sentence triples of supervised data.
 Assume we have relational triples $(s_i, r_k, s_j)$, let $\mathbf{h_i}$ and $\mathbf{h_j}$ denote the representation of $s_i$ and $s_j$ obtained from sentence encoder $\mathbf{h_i} = f_\theta(s_i)$ and $\mathbf{h^r_k}$ denote the relational embedding of the $k_{th}$ relation.
 We then treat $\mathbf{h_i}+\mathbf{h^r_k}$ and $\mathbf{h_j}$ as positive pair.
 Following the previous contrastive learning approach~\cite{chen2020simple}, other in-batch tail sentences are treated as negatives.
 Assuming we have $N$ sentence triples in one mini-batch, the training objective can be written as follow:

 where $sim(\cdot,\cdot)$ is the cosine similarity and $\tau$ is the temperature hyperparameter.
 The pre-trained BERT \cite{devlin-etal-2019-bert} or RoBERTa \cite{liu2019roberta} model $f_\theta(\cdot)$ is used to obtain sentence embedding.
-The relation embedding $\mathbf{h^r_k}$ is randomly initialized and jointly optimized with the pre-trained language model using the above relational contrastive objective.
+The relation embedding $\mathbf{h^r_k}$ is randomly initialized and jointly optimized with the pre-trained language model with the above relational contrastive objective.

-Figure~\ref{fig:RSE-framework} shows a good interpretation of Eq.~\ref{eqa:rcs}.
+Figure~\ref{fig:RSE-framework} is a graphical illustration of Eq.~\ref{eqa:rcs}.
 The relational information is learned by relational embedding through translation operation.
 That is, for triple $(s_i, r_k, s_j)$, we expect $\mathbf{h_i}+\mathbf{h_k^r}\approx \mathbf{h_j}$.
 The embedding property can further infer the relation intensity between sentences during inference.

 In knowledge graph embedding, there are more diverse ways to model relations, including simple scoring functions (TransE~\cite{bordes2013translating}, TransR~\cite{lin2015learning} and RotatE~\cite{sun2019rotate}), semantic matching methods (DistMult~\cite{yang2014embedding}, TUCKER \cite{balazevic-etal-2019-tucker}) and neural network methods (ConvE~\cite{dettmers2018convolutional}).
 In this work, we experiment with the simple translational operation for relation modeling for simplicity and interpretability.
 Other complex relation modeling methods can be explored in future work as they are more expressive in certain relation types, including symmetry, anti-symmetry, inversion, and composition~\cite{sun2019rotate}.